 The Second Morrill Act becomes law, requiring states to provide technical education for African Americans.
 No federal money would be disbursed to any college that made distinctions between students on the basis of race.
 States could comply, however, by providing separate colleges for blacks and whites.

 Sue Carroll began employment at the North Carolina College of Agriculture and Mechanic Arts.
 She filled the position of matron, supervising the Cadet Hospital (an early version of the student health center) and the dormitories until her death in 1901.

 In order to comply with the Second Morrill Act and yet prevent admission of African Americans to the North Carolina College of Agriculture and Mechanic Arts, the North Carolina state government creates the North Carolina Agricultural and Technical College in Greensboro.

 The first official football game was played against Raleigh Academy, a local prep school.
 "A&M," which is what NC State was called at the time, won 12-6.

-Cuban Jose Fabio Santo Trigo becomes the first foreign student to enroll at A&M College.
+Cuban Jose Fabio Santo Trigo becomes the first international student to enroll at A&M College.

 Nineteen students receive degrees during the first commencement ceremony held at A&M College.